natecostello/van_two_point_oh/van/electrical/alternator_charging/alternator_charging.md

 #### Factory HD Alternator Limit

-The capability of the stock HD alternator is unclear and the subject of much debate on the forum.
-Another key question is what is the base load required by the vehicle.
+The capability of the stock HD alternator and base vehicle load is unclear and the subject of much debate on the forum.
 Assuming Hot (60C/13.5V-115C/12.9V) conditions, the BEMM suggests the stock alternator is capable of:

 - ~115A/125A at 1755 RPM (base idle assuming 650 engine RPM)
 - ~140A/155A at 2160 RPM (low SEIC)